How to become an out-of-network provider

 Ending the relationship

 So the time has come: Are you ready to break it off?
-If so, the following tips will help you carefully extricate yourself from insurer relationships.
+If so, the following tips will help you carefully extricate yourself from networks.

 Dropping out of plans in your region

-When you’ve dug into every last dollar of practice performance; thoroughly understand the plans in your region and how they’re uniquely affecting your revenue; and have a documented brand and differentiation strategy; you’ll finally be ready to begin dropping insurers.
+When you’ve dug into every last dollar of practice performance; thoroughly understand the plans in your region and how they’re uniquely affecting your revenue; and have a documented brand and differentiation strategy; you’ll finally be ready to begin.

 You’ve already sifted through the data.
 You know which plans are treating you best and which are worse for your practice.
 With that foundation you can start listing carriers starting with the worst one.
 That’ll be the plan you drop first.